quantumbagel/sensecam-control-record/README.md

 # Axis Vapix/Onvif Python

-This library is designed to provide control and configuration of Axis cameras using the Onvif and Vapix protocol.
+@quantumbagel has added start and stop recording functionality This library is designed to provide control and configuration of Axis cameras using the Onvif and Vapix protocol.

 **VAPIX®** is Axis' own open API (Application Programming Interface) using standard protocols enabling integration into a wide range of solutions on different platforms.